The following instructions will guide you in setting up your mobile phone. If you experience any difficulties, please give us a call!

 Manage your Mobile Data

-Turning off Mobile Data is a great way to conserve your Data.
+Turning off Mobile Data is a great way to conserve your data.
 In doing so you can only connect to the internet when you have a WI-FI connection.
-Ideal when running low on your monthly limit.
+Ideal when connecting your device for the first time, since this is likely when the automatic system upgrades for your device will occur and will consume a lot of data right away.
+Also ideal when running low on your monthly limit.

-Apps > Settings > Data Usage > Mobile Data
+Apps > Settings > Network & Internet > Data Usage > Mobile Data

 Set your Mobile Data Limit

-Setting your Mobile Data Limit allows you to have peace of mind and keep you in control of how much Data you consume on a month by month basis.
+Setting your Mobile Data Limit allows you to have peace of mind and keep you in control of how much data you consume on a month by month basis.
 It also conveniently warns you when you are running low.
-To adjust yours simply choose the month and move sliders up or down to desired levels.

-Apps > Settings > Data Usage > Mobile Data Limit
+Apps > Settings > Network & Internet > Data Usage > Data Warning & Limit > Set Data Limit

 Restrict your Background Data